 - 1. Sharing the housing of other persons due to loss of housing or economic hardship; - 2.
 Living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; - 3.
 Living in emergency or transitional shelters; - 4.
 Are abandoned in hospitals; - 5.
-Awaiting foster care placement; - 6.
-Living in public or private places not designed for or ordinarily used as a regular sleeping accommodations for human beings; - 7.
-Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; or - 8.
+Living in public or private places not designed for or ordinarily used as a regular sleeping accommodation for human beings; - 6.
+Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; or - 7.
 Are migratory children living in conditions described in the previous examples.